Energy Dept. backs $2.5B loan to GM venture for EV batteries

 Ultium Cells has allotted about $2 billion for construction of each plant, but a GM spokesman said commitments GM and LG have made to fund the joint venture don’t preclude them from pursuing a loan under a program designed to advance clean energy technology.

-“Assuming the loan is approved, it would have the effect of lowering the amount of capital the joint venture partners would need to fund directly,” spokesman Jim Cain told the Detroit Free Press.
+“Assuming the loan is approved, it would have the effect of lowering the amount of capital the joint venture partners would need to fund directly,” spokesman Jim Cain said.
 “Ultium Cells will repay the loans with proceeds earned by selling its cells to GM.”

 Tesla, Ford and Nissan are among auto companies that received ATVM loans under the Obama administration.